-Aurora design is done for minimizing latency, and also does not throttle foreground write tasks to ‘catch up’ on background log updates.
-The complete database write process is asynchronously managed by storage nodes.
-This approach helps in organizing records, managing the memory queues, perform redundancy checks on stored data and, in effect, form better databases.
+Aurora design is done for minimizing latency, and it also does not throttle foreground write tasks to ‘catch up on background log updates.
+The complete writing process is asynchronously managed by storage nodes.
+This approach helps in organizing records, managing the memory queues, perform redundancy checks on stored data, and, in effect, for better databases.

 The component diagram below shows how Aurora storage nodes handle data traffic.

 Consistent Log System: The Aurora system manages the replica as well as Log states in a consistent manner.
 By using Aurora, the expensive redo processes can be avoided, resulting in completely new operating systems with efficient database engines.